 Can weight loss diets improve longevity?
 Some weight loss programs may also increase longevity and improve the quality of life in old age.
 The most studied long-life diet, the Mediterranean diet, has been associated with longer life and reduced risk for some major health conditions, such as heart disease and dementia.

 Weight loss programs are an effective way of shedding weight and reducing body fat composition.
 They are generally well-tolerated and safe if guidelines are followed.
 Low carb diets, such as the Atkins, South Beach, and Dr. Bernstein diets, may be able to help regulate blood sugar levels in diabetic patients.
-These diets have also been shown to reduce cholesterol levels, potentially lowering the risk of heart disease.
 Some weight loss programs, such as the Mediterranean diet, may also be able to increase longevity.

 For Healthtrends #1 recommended weight loss program, click here.